Liao dynasty: Origins

 After splitting from the Yuwen, the Khitans and Kumo Xi fled to the region of Songmo (modern southern Hexigten Banner and western Ongniud Banner).
 According to the New Book of Tang, the territory of the Khitans rested on what is now the area south of Xar Moron River and east of the Laoha.
 The Khitans then faced a joint invasion by the Rouran Khaganate and Goguryeo, which caused them to migrate south to the east of Bailang River (modern Daling River).

 By the time the Book of Wei was written in 554, the Khitans had formed a state in what is now China's Jilin and Liaoning Provinces.
-The Khitans suffered a series of military defeats to other nomadic groups in the region, as well as to the Chinese Northern Qi (550–577) and Sui (589–618) dynasties.
-Khitan tribes at various times fell under the influence of Turkic tribes such as the Uighurs and Chinese dynasties such as the Sui and Tang.
+The Khitans suffered a series of military defeats to other nomadic groups in the region, as well as to the Northern Qi (550–577) and Sui (589–618) dynasties.
+Khitan tribes at various times fell under the influence of the Uighurs and Sui and Tang dynasties.
 In the Book of Sui (Volume 84), the Khitan are described as "bellicose in plundering and raiding borders" and "the most uncourteous and arrogant among all barbarians".
 According to the History of Liao, the Khitans were nomads who migrated according to the season.
 They depended on horses for their livelihood and let them graze openly while their men were demobilized.
 Their men drank kumiss and practiced archery to hunt for their daily needs.
 Due to their way of life, they often had the upper hand in military affairs.

 Eight tribes

-There were eight Khitan tribes: the Xiwandan, Hedahe (Adahe), Fufuyu (Jufufu), Yuling (Yuyuling), Rilian, Piqie (Pilier), Li (black), and Tuliuhan (Tuliuyu).
-The eight tribes shared power by rotating leadership triennially.
+There were eight Khitan tribes that shared power by rotating leadership triennially.
 The Khitan federation presented tribute to the Northern Yan (409–436), which in return invested the Khitan khan as Prince Guishan.
 The Khitans also regularly presented tribute to the Northern Wei (386–534) court in the form of horses and animal skins.
 Trade occurred on the border in Helong (modern Chaoyang) and Miyun.
 In 553, the Khitans suffered a defeat to the armies of Northern Qi (550–577) and lost a large portion of their population as well as cattle.
 For a time they resided in Goguryeo.
 In 584, they submitted to the Sui dynasty (581–618).
 In 605, they were attacked by the Türks and lost 40,000 men and women.
 The eight tribes of old dispersed.
 Only two Khitan leaders are known from this period: Hechen and Wuyu.
 The title of Khitan chieftains was Mofuhe or Mohefu.